meastt/InkSync/README.md

-# TattooAI - React Native App
+# InkSync - React Native App

 A professional iOS app for AI-powered tattoo design and try-on features, built with React Native and Expo.